Brand Name Talwin Injection Common Name pentazocine

 What form(s) does this medication come in?

-Each mL contains pentazocine 30 mg as pentazocine lactate.
+Each mL contains 30 mg of pentazocine as pentazocine lactate.
 Nonmedicinal ingredients: sodium chloride in water for injection; lactic acid, and sodium hydroxide added to adjust for pH.

 Who should NOT take this medication?

-Pentazocine should not be taken by anyone who is allergic to pentazocine or to any of the ingredients of the medication.
+Do not take htis medication if you are allergic to pentazocine or to any of the ingredients of the medication.

 What side effects are possible with this medication?